 The crafty and creative gene, however, apparently skipped a generation.
 My grandmother taught me to knit at a very young age and I can turn out fairly intricate sweaters if I want.
 But that's about it.

 I discovered early in David's life that not only did he like doing crafts, he was really good at creating things.
-I bought craft books and magazines and scoured them for projects he could make -- or more honestly,
+I bought craft books and magazines and scoured them for projects he could make -- or more honestly, projects whose directions I could understand and handle.
+Through the years, we accumulated enough craft supplies to fill a highboy dresser.

 So it was only natural he wanted to make Christmas presents for the only "grandmothers" he knew -- his great-aunts Bebette and Min, Guy's aunt and my aunt, respectively.